Paris Peace Conference (1919–1920): Caucasus

 The three South Caucasian republics of Armenia, Azerbaijan, and Georgia and the Mountainous Republic of the Northern Caucasus all sent a delegation to the conference.
 Their attempts to gain protection from threats posed by the ongoing Russian Civil War largely failed since none of the major powers was interested in taking a mandate over the Caucasian territories.
 After a series of delays, the three South Caucasian countries ultimately gained de facto recognition from the Supreme Council of the Allied powers but only after all European troops had been withdrawn from the Caucasus, except for a British contingent in Batumi.
 Georgia was recognized de facto on 12 January 1920, followed by Azerbaijan the same day and Armenia on 19 January 1920.
 The Allied leaders decided to limit their assistance to the Caucasian republics to the supply of arms, munitions, and food.

-The Armenian delegation included Avetis Aharonyan, Hamo Ohanjanyan, and Armen Garo.
-The Azerbaijani mission was headed by Alimardan Topchubashev and included Mammad Hasan Hajinski, Akbar agha Sheykhulislamov, Ahmet Ağaoğlu and Mahammad Amin Rasulzade, first president of Azerbaijan Democratic Republic.
+The Armenian delegation included Avetis Aharonian, Hamo Ohanjanyan, and Armen Garo.
+The Azerbaijani mission was headed by Alimardan bey Topchubashov and included Mammad Hasan Hajinski, Akbar agha Sheykhulislamov, Ahmet Ağaoğlu and Mahammad Amin Rasulzade, first president of Azerbaijan Democratic Republic.
 The Georgian delegation included Nikolay Chkheidze, Irakli Tsereteli, and Zurab Avalishvili.